-Qatari with mystery virus still in critical condition: WHOSeptember 25th, 2012 in Diseases, Conditions, Syndromes /
+Qatari with mystery virus still in critical condition: WHOSeptember 25, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A Qatari man suffering from a new respiratory virus from the same family as the deadly SARS remains in critical condition, the World Health Organisation said Tuesday.